ArtSabintsev/Siren/README.md

 - **Objective-C (iOS)**
    - [**Harpy**](https://github.com/ArtSabintsev/Harpy)
    - Siren was ported _from_ Harpy, as Siren and Harpy are maintained by the same developer.
+   - As of December 2018, Harpy has been deprecated in favor of Siren.
 - **Java (Android)**
    - [**Egghead Games' Siren library**](https://github.com/eggheadgames/Siren)
    - The Siren Swift library inspired the Java library.